buikevin96/MathCountdownGame/README.md

 # MathCountdownGame
-Copy index.html into your browser and click "Start Game" to begin the game.
+Download all the files then copy or drag index.html into your browser and click "Start Game" to begin the game.